top of page

 On the Precipice - Navigating the Challenges of Growth

-I've been working on an independent study of creativity and trauma for two years, and recently had a setback with the project.
-It'd been a busy time, both at work and in my personal life, and I found myself wondering - can I even do this?
-I was stuck.
-I'd reached new levels of growth, and found that it didn't look how I'd imagined.
-It's scary when we don't know how to move forward, especially after investing a lot of our time and energy.
+I've been working on a research study of creativity and trauma for two years, and recently had a setback with the project.
+Things had been very busy, both at work and in my personal life, and I found myself wondering - can I even do this?

-When life gets halted like this, it's like being on a precipice.
-There's a sense of risk, and our next steps suddenly become very important.
-Whether or not you're working on a creative project, being on the precipice is always creative, because moving forward requires creative solutions.
-Later we'll look at how artists experience this, but here are some common examples of other precipice moments.
+When life gets halted on the precipice, our next moves suddenly become very important.
+Whether or not you're working on a creative project, these precipice moments always involve creativity, because they require a creative solution.
+Here are some common examples of other precipice moments.

 • You've made a commitment to a person, or perhaps a job, and are feeling hemmed in by the new responsibility.
 Anxiously you realize that you're riding an escalator towards an uncertain future.